- Blog

 The path to the right tool

-My sister Silvana is studying law and works at a law firm.
+My sister is studying law and works at a law firm.
 In March 2026 she told me she had an enormous task ahead: manually reviewing and cross-referencing hundreds of legal documents spread across dozens of files.
 They had hired external help to do it.
 Manual work, row by row, document by document.

 I heard that at a family birthday and that night I already had the architecture mapped in my head.
 By Sunday, March 15, I had a prototype deployed.
 Forty-eight hours from the birthday to the deploy.